 Chronic kidney disease: the SPC dose recommendations for renal impairment are based on creatinine clearance (CrCl) which is no longer routinely reported by laboratories; the estimated Glomerular Filtration Rate (eGFR) is usually reported.
-There may therefore be a misalignment between the laboratory result reported for renal impairment and the result required to ensure the correct dosage and frequency.
+Therefore there may be a misalignment between the laboratory result reported for renal impairment and the result required to ensure the correct dosage/frequency.
 Where not reported, do not delay treatment but substitute the CrCl value with the eGFR result in the dosage table and supply a dose according to eGFR.
 Some individuals may receive a larger oseltamivir dose as a result, but this is unlikely to be harmful as clinical experience reveals a wide margin of safety.
 Further information on CKD classifications can be found at Chronic kidney disease: assessment and management NICE guidance (NG203).

 Breastfeeding: the UK Drugs in Lactation Advisory Service (UK DILAS) advises oseltamivir is acceptable for use in breastfeeding mothers and the benefits of breastfeeding are considered to outweigh any, albeit unidentified, risks.
-Use of oseltamivir is not a reason to discontinue, or put limitations on breastfeeding (see NHS/UKMI Medicines Q and As: Oseltamivir or zanamivir-can mothers breastfeed after treatment for influenza?).
+Use of oseltamivir is not a reason to discontinue, or put limitations on breastfeeding. (see NHS/

-For definition of immunocompromised see Green Book Chapter 19
+&lt;sup>9 For definition of immunocompromised see Green Book Chapter 19